bcmpinc/StardewHack/README.md

 * Ring can now (hopefully) also be bought using gamepad.
 * The backpack no longer overlays the player or deluxe backpack.
 * Compatible with the [Wear More Rings](https://www.nexusmods.com/stardewvalley/mods/3214) mod.
+* The `player_setbackpacksize 36` will spill items on the ground rather than deleting them.